spencertipping/wumber/frontier.md

   + Mesh of quads, not just lines
   + View contouring? i.e. dual contouring in 2D wrt the view matrix?
   + 4D meshing for animation/object-through-time collision detection
+    + Collisions happen only at the `t` coordinates of 4D vertices
 + Shell
   + **Done:** JIT/iso-mesh inside shell process
   + **Done:** Model as pure data structure